uryelah/ao-kanji/README.md

 This project was built as the React capstone for the Microverse curriculum.

-It consists of a single page application with client side routing, API consumption and state managed by redux.
+It consists of a single page application with client-side routing, API consumption, and state-managed by redux.

-This project requires no authentication, it's a catalogue, with filter, sorting and details features.
+This project requires no authentication, it's a catalog, with filter, sorting, and details features.

 To read the full project requirements visit [this link](https://www.notion.so/Catalogue-of-Statistics-72446e7fa33c403a9b6a0bc1de5c6cf5).